Advance Appliance Ltd

 Why Is My Washer Leaking?
 Drain Hose Problems and Repair

-Discovering a puddle spreading out from under your washing machine is a frustrating experience.
-While it’s easy to assume the worst, the culprit is often the drain hose.
-A problem with this simple part is one of the most common causes of washer leaks, and identifying it is the first step toward a dry floor and a working appliance.
+It’s annoying to find a puddle spreading out from behind your washing machine.
+Although it’s simple to think the worst, the drain pipe is frequently the culprit.
+One of the most frequent reasons of washer leaks is a problem with this straightforward component, and fixing it is the first step toward a dry floor and a functional appliance.

 How to Tell if a Faulty Drain Hose Is the Problem